 The Oregon Supported Employment Peer Collaborative (OSEPC) was formed in 2013 as an approach to blend the Oregon Peer movement with the principles and practices of the evidenced-based practice of Individual Placement and Support (IPS) Supported Employment (SE).
-The Peer collaborative blends a partnership between an Oregon Peer run agency and the OSECE in order to develop and provide ongoing training and technical assistance for mental health agencies moving toward incorporating Peer-delivered services on IPS Supported Employment teams.
-Joan Keenen, the lead of the Peer Collaborative, has partnered with the Mental Health Association of Oregon, who has designated Donita Diamata as the representative on the collaborative.
-Together they partner to provide the following:
+The Peer Collaborative blends a partnership between Oregon Supported Employment Center for Excellence (OSECE) and the Oregon Center of Excellence for Assertive Community Treatment (OCEACT) in order to develop and provide ongoing training and technical assistance for mental health agencies moving toward incorporating peer-delivered services on IPS Supported Employment teams and ACT teams.
+Joan Keenen of OSECE has partnered with Christina Lindsey from OCEACT and together they partner to provide the following:

-- Conduct monthly informational calls for IPS SE programs around the state, individuals identified as having interest in the peer movement and IPS SE and integration of Peer-delivered services on IPS SE teams;
+- Conduct monthly informational calls for IPS SE and ACT teams around the state, individuals identified as having interest in the peer movement and the integration of Peer-delivered services on IPS SE and ACT teams

-- Develop a comprehensive contact list of all behavioral health providers, IPS SE program supervisors and peers providing employment services, and all other interested leaders in Peer-delivered services around the state.
+- Develop a comprehensive contact list of all behavioral health providers, IPS SE and ACT teams supervisors and peers providing employment services, and all other interested leaders in Peer-delivered services around the state

-- Conduct interest survey with IPS SE programs around the state;
+- Conduct interest survey with IPS SE and ACT teams around the state

-- Support IPS SE programs in development of IPS SE Peer provider job descriptions and boarding of IPS Peer providers;
+- Support IPS SE programs in development of IPS SE Peer provider job descriptions and onboarding of IPS Peer providers

-- Offer IPS SE Peer provider training and technical assistance to IPS SE programs.
+- Offer IPS SE Peer provider training and technical assistance to IPS SE and ACT teams.